-Our aim is to cover much of the first 6 chapters of the Vallis text, plus topics form chapters 7-9 as time permits.
+Our aim is to cover much of the first 6 chapters of the Vallis text.
 This is an ambitious plan, and I won't be able to cover all the details in class.
 Hence I'll expect you to be filling in details by reading the text and completing the homework assignments.

 - 1. Introduction + Motivation - 2.
 Fluid dynamics fundamentals: the Eulerian and Lagrangian perspectives - 3.
 Fluid dynamics continued + Introduction to stratification - 4.
 The equation of state, entropy, stratification, sound, buoyancy frequency - 5.
 Inertia gravity waves, introduction to rotation, and working on the sphere - 6.
-Geophysical Fluid Dynamics: They key approximations - 7.
+Geophysical Fluid Dynamics: The key approximations - 7.
 The Shallow Water Equations - 8.
 Energy Conservation + Wave Basics - 9.
 Geostrophic Adjustment and Balance + the Quasi-Geostrophic Equations - 10.
 Rossby Waves - 11.
 Barotropic Instabilities + "Stirring" and Jets - 12.
 The two layer equations + Continuous stratification - 13.
-Baroclinic Instability - 14.
-Turbulence Basics
+Baroclinic Instability